Tiggilyboo/website/content/blog/series/Handwired-Keyboard-Project/part-2.md

 ## Intro

-As a quick refresher from the first part in the series, I'm making a handwired keyboard which uses an altogether rediculous chinese knockoff 6 core monster.
+As a quick refresher from the first part in the series, I'm making a handwired keyboard which uses an altogether rediculous chinese knockoff 6 core monster SBC (The RK3399).
 Better yet, there are not enough GPIOs available on the board to handle the input matrix (12x4).
 Oh, and the case I want to use (from my current keyboard does not have enough vertical headroom to fit it, so I have to manually strip the taller components by hand so it has enough clearance.

-Along my journey, I've fried the entire board (So far only once) by accidentally shorting some of the 40-pin header to test my kernel module - By and large, the nonchalance of a primarily web based software developer...
+Along my journey, I've fried an entire board (So far only once) by accidentally shorting some of the 40-pin header to test my kernel module - By and large, making mistakes with the nonchalance of a primarily web based software developer...
 So, the second board has arrived and I've made enough progress to write another article.

 ## The Linux Kernel

 I've come into this project with a little knowledge of kernel module compilation, but have never had to write anything quite as drastic at this - let's just say it has taken much longer than expected, but lot's has been learned...

-As per my stringent requirements, I want some fast interrupt based kernel level hardware interaction, I could have done this in python and flailed a stray cpu in a loop polling the device, but that's just poor form.
+As per my strict self-imposed requirements, I want some fast interrupt based kernel level hardware interaction, I could have done this in python and flailed a stray cpu in a loop polling the device, but that's just poor form.
 In order to achieve this, several pieces need to come together:

 A kernel module containing